aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2011/aspose-words-for-java-10-0-0-release-notes/_index.md

 - There is no build for Java 1.4.
 Only JARs for Java 1.5 and 6 are provided.
   Printing documents is not supported.
   Rendering document pages to images such as TIFF is not supported.
   Some code examples in the user documentation and samples have not been updated and will not compile.
-  For a complete list of known issues see <http://www.aspose.com/documentation/java-components/aspose.words-for-java/known-issues-in-aspose-words-for-java.html>.
 ## **All Fixes**